-Are you still working with Project Server 2010 or older?
-In this case, you should consider the migration to the latest version Microsoft Project Server 2019 or its predecessor Microsoft Project Server 2016 as soon as possible.
+Are you still working with Project Server 2016 or older?
+In this case, you should consider the migration to a newer version such as Microsoft Project Server 2019, Microsoft Project Server Subscription Edition or Project Online in the cloud as soon as possible.
 The mainstream support for the following Microsoft Project releases has come to an end:

 (Source: Microsoft product lifecycle)